-But Herodotus also thought that the Greeks could learn a lot from the people around them.
-So Herodotus also wrote a lot about other cultures that he visited, like the Egyptians and the Scythians.
-And he also wrote about places he had never been, like India and Africa.
+So Herodotus thought that the Greeks could learn a lot from the people around them.
+So Herodotus wrote a lot about other cultures that he visited, like the Egyptians and the Scythians.
+And he also wrote about places he had never been, like India and East Africa.

 Often Herodotus got things wrong.
 Sometimes he didn’t really understand what he saw in another country.
 Sometimes people told him things that weren’t true.
 But a lot of what Herodotus says is certainly true.